mines-erds/course-overviews/Module_1_IntroAndSyntax.md

 - Can you think of an interesting earth-science dataset that is already curated and cleaned?
 What about one that is interesting, but super messy and/or incomplete?

 ## Design thinking and domain knowledge
 The following texts focus on 'design thinking', a method for framing a problem or project before you jump in and start doing the work.
+Design thinking is otherwise known as critical-thinking, but perhaps in a more thoughtful, reflective way.
 This does not happen often in earth science, as much of our work is still about discovery, rather than the formulaic hypothesis + experiment = result.
 For example, when you gather data from a new outcrop or a new seismic volume, do you know what you are going to find?

 Instead of just exploring, we can design a project from the beginning to test hypotheses rather than just exploring.
 Design thinking is reflecting on what may be value-adding problems to solve, and then collecting data to answer that question.
 With existing datasets, too often the mindset is "here is some data, let's machine-learn it".
 Rather, design thinking encourages you to step back and think about the 'why' before just jumping in to see what's in the data.